-The Family Medical Leave Act of 1993 (FMLA) requires US companies with over 50 employees to provide eligible employees with 12 weeks of unpaid leave.
-If your workplace doesn’t qualify or offer this type of leave you’ll need to gear up for those weeks without the income you’re accustomed to.
-This could mean better budgeting, working extra work hours, saving vacation time, or all of the above.
+While subject to change, the Family Medical Leave Act of 1993 (FMLA) requires US companies with over 50 employees to provide eligible employees with 12 weeks of unpaid leave.
+If your workplace doesn’t qualify or offer this type of leave, you may want to gear up for those weeks without the income you’re accustomed to.
+This could mean careful budgeting, extra hours at work, saving vacation time, or all of the above.
 In addition to the minimum support required by law, consult your company’s benefits administrator to make your benefits, paid leave, and extended time off work for your new additions.
 Whatever your situation is, make sure you understand your rights and talk to your employer about your options.